 I’ve just finished filming a new episode of Travel by Dart in this fantastic country and I am happy to share with you all the cool things to do in Curaçao until the episode is out.
 I liked this island so much (thanks to the Curacao Tourist Board, too) that I will go back next year with a group of people who will want to join.
-I call it The Spark Experience.
 I have all the connections there now, so it will be a lot more affordable than if you’d go to Curacao by yourself.
 Not to mention that we will have a private guide and a personal driver.
-If you want to join, let me know.
-If you’re from Curaçao or Netherlands look at the bottom of the article for some other fabulous destinations you could visit with me while filming my TV show.
+If you want to join, let me know – it will be one of those well-deserved bucket list trips.

 Below is a short video with a glimpse of what the Curaçao trip looks like:

 At the end of the article I will add the prices of each activity so that I can help you with your budgeting.
 I will also tell you important things such as details about the best restaurants in Curaçao, local currency, and the answer to the question: “Is Curaçao safe?”.

 In a nutshell, Curaçao is a fantastic place to spend a vacation, even better than Aruba in my opinion, which just has better marketing – which makes it, of course, more expensive – so visit Curaçao instead.

 “People don’t know what they want until you give it to them” – Steve Jobs.

 Now, below there are the 33 things to do in Curaçao.
 The order is aleatory:

 1. Visit the Hato Caves